9 Divided by 1/2: Unraveling the Math Behind a Seemingly Simple Problem

 Expanding the Understanding: Different Approaches

-While the "keep, change, flip" method is widely used and efficient, there are other ways to approach fraction division.
+While the "keep, change, flip" method is widely used and efficient, Other ways exist — each with its own place.
 Understanding these alternative methods can deepen your mathematical intuition:

 -